awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 If you use an AWS API, including the AWS CLI, in a user data script, you must use an instance profile when launching the instance\.
 An instance profile provides the appropriate AWS credentials required by the user data script to issue the API call\.
 For more information, see [Using instance profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) in the IAM User Guide\.
 The permissions you assign to the IAM role depend on which services you are calling with the API\.
 For more information, see [IAM roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)\.

-The cloud\-init output log file \(`/var/log/cloud-init-output.log`\) captures console output so it is easy to debug your scripts following a launch if the instance does not behave the way you intended\.
+The cloud\-init output log file captures console output so it is easy to debug your scripts following a launch if the instance does not behave the way you intended\.
+To view the log file, [connect to the instance](AccessingInstances.md) and open `/var/log/cloud-init-output.log`\.

 When a user data script is processed, it is copied to and run from `/var/lib/cloud/instances/instance-id/`\.
 The script is not deleted after it is run\.
 Be sure to delete the user data scripts from `/var/lib/cloud/instances/instance-id/` before you create an AMI from the instance\.
 Otherwise, the script will exist in this directory on any instance launched from the AMI\.